 - Theologically, serious convictions about the final judgment and hell have been shelved

-- Concern for safety amid news reports of terrorism, military takeovers and tribal conflicts
+- Obsessive concern for safety amid news reports of terrorism, military takeovers and tribal conflicts

 - Fear regarding raising support